wp-plugins/groups/readme.txt

 * This is the first public beta release.

 == Upgrade Notice ==

+= 1.3.2 =
+* Please update if you are or will be using a localized installation (bug fixes).

 = 1.3.1 =
 * Now you can filter the users section by group.
 This release also brings API enhancements and fixes.